DerekLeeCS/Computational_Cognitive_Science/Documentation.md

 Appears to have something to do with tensor product for graphs.
 Given 2 graphs, creates a new graph composed of all combinations of each graph's vertices.
 E.g. (A,B,C) x (1,2,3) = (A1,A2,A3; B1,...
 C3)
 Unclear why they used the tensor product with the identity matrix.
 Would only create block matrices along the diagonal.

+Maybe this is for grids and cylinders.
+Take the direct product with the other "component".
+A grid is the Cartesian product of 2 chains.
+A cylinder is the Cartesian product of a ring and a chain.

 # structcounts.m